 Want to move fast?
 Jump to the right section below.

 How Does Running Use My Leg Muscles?

-Let's understand exactly is going on when you run.
+Let’s understand exactly what is going on when you run.
 Ultimately, you’re pushing your whole body forward by explosively contracting muscles in your leg.
-This contraction is pushing your body forward at great speed in rapid succession - it’s a lot of work for you to be doing!
+This contraction is pushing your body forward at great speed in rapid succession – it’s a lot of work for you to be doing!
 You’re also keeping yourself balanced as you alternate legs and pick up speed, which requires even more strength, stamina and control.

 Now we need to look at the specific muscles that we use when we run.
 The smaller muscles will, of course, be playing their part, including the muscles in your feet.
 However, it’s the big hitters in your leg that are generating the driving force behind you.
 Your quads, hamstrings and calves are all working together to move different areas of your leg in complementary ways.
 As this happens, they work on moving your entire body weight.